Skip to content

 A YAML configuration file (--policy-config) that specifies admission, routing, priority, and scheduling policies in one place.
 CLI flags override bundle values when explicitly set.
 See Configuration Reference.

 KV cache eviction under memory pressure.
-When the batch formation algorithm cannot allocate blocks for a continuing request, it evicts requests from the batch tail, frees their blocks, and re-enqueues them at the front of the wait queue.
+When the batch formation algorithm cannot allocate blocks for a continuing request, it evicts requests from the batch, frees their blocks, and re-enqueues them at the front of the wait queue.
+By default (--preemption-policy fcfs), BLIS evicts from the batch tail.
+With --preemption-policy priority, the least-urgent SLO tier is evicted first.
 See Core Engine: Batch Formation.

 The initial processing phase where the model computes attention over all input tokens.
 Prefill is compute-bound for large inputs.
 After prefill completes, the request transitions to decode.
 TTFT is recorded at this boundary.